tomtomh512/github-repo-rag/README.md

-# repo-rag
+# Repo RAG

-RAG for GitHub repos, optimized for Python and JavaScript/TypeScript
+A RAG application for GitHub repos, optimized for Python and JavaScript/TypeScript

+Python, Google Gemini, FAISS, FastAPI